Sriram-Ravula/Contrastive-Inversion/README.md

 Using the following snippets of code, the experiments described in the report can be run.
 Note that editing the ```batch_size``` and ```gpus``` parameters of the sample files will lead to speedup and increased performance for the contrastive models.

-Before any examples are run, make sure to execute ```python slice_imagenet100.py```, in the same directory as the ILSVRC folder, to generate the ImageNet-100 subset (for further details, look at the comments in the ```slice_imagenet100.py``` and the global variables set at the beginning of the script).
+Before any examples are run, make sure to execute ```python slice_imagenet100.py```, in the same directory as the ILSVRC base folder, to generate the ImageNet-100 subset (for further details, look at the comments in the ```slice_imagenet100.py``` and the global variables set at the beginning of the script).

 - ```python baselines.py --config_file config/Supervised_CLIP_Baselines/sample.yaml```: Train a baseline model, in an end-to-end supervised fashion.
 - ```python noisy_clip_dataparallel.py --config_file config/NoisyRN101/sample.yaml```: Trains a CLIP model using contrastive learning.